Managing Cloud Cloud releasesLast updated January 22, 2018

 These release notes provide you with information about the latest upgrade to the StarLeaf Cloud, Portal, and endpoints.
 This is a feature release and is effective from December 2016.

-These release notes also document StarLeaf Microsoft Outlook Plugin for Windows.
+These release notes also document StarLeaf Microsoft Outlook Add-in for Windows.

 All upgrades take place outside of normal office hours for all regions.
 Endpoints automatically restart and reconnect to the Cloud after the upgrade.

 StarLeaf operates a system of rolling upgrades across our data centers, which are distributed globally.
 New features may be enabled separately.

 Cloud version 4.2 provides the following new features, which are each described below:

 |Improved Skype for Business interoperability||

 A successful call through a restrictive firewall to a Skype for Business client is now more likely because: